 Retailers can use a BI system to maintain optimal stock levels, reduce inventory costs, and improve order management and order processing.
-BI enables retailers to categorise their products using Selective Inventory Control (SIC), also known as ABC analysis.
+BI enables retailers to categorize their products using Selective Inventory Control (SIC), also known as ABC analysis.
 Using this method, retailers can identify items that have a significant impact on inventory costs.
-It categorises the inventory into three groups: A, B, and C. C is the least valuable, while A is the most valuable.
+It categorizes the inventory into three groups: A, B, and C. C are the least valuable, while A is the most valuable.
 BI analytics can also be used to predict overstocking situations before they become a major issue.

 Discovers emerging consumer trends

 Business intelligence has become critical for identifying new and emerging consumer trends.